 Personally we recommend staying around Minato Mirai 21 area, as you’ll be right in the centre of all the action.
 There are some great Yokohama hotels for travelers of all budgets.

 Each room has air conditioning, free fast wifi and charging facilities, and the property itself is clean and sociable.

-There’s a basic kitchen for guests to use, and a nice lounge to meet other travellers in.
+There are kettles and fridges for guests to use, and a nice lounge to meet other travellers in.

 Best Mid-Range Hotel – Hotel Edit Yokohama